Nppatel97/Recipe/README.md

 * Choose the x86 image button and select Jelly Bean, with API Level 16 and press next. (you may need to download it).
 * Press finish.
 * You should now see the virtual device you just created in the select deployment area.
 * Select it and press ok.
+* When the emulator starts, you may need to unlock the screen of the virtual device, and the application will be launched a couple of moments later.aa

 The emulator may take a couple of minutes to start when first running the app.
 If the app is slow or laggy, it is due to the emulator and debugger running.